To be named

 Students admitted into the post-baccalaureate classification have not been admitted to the Graduate College; they have only been given permission to enroll for graduate-level courses to earn graduate credit.
 A post-baccalaureate student is not required to furnish the application fee or transcripts and there is no minimum grade point average for admission.
 Enrollment as a post-baccalaureate student does not guarantee future admission into a specific degree program.

 Post-baccalaureate students may take either undergraduate or graduate courses.
-The only limitation is that no more than 9 hours of graduate credit may be accumulated under this classification and applied to a degree program.
+Graduate courses taken as a nondegree-seeking graduate student (post-baccalaureate or graduate-undecided status) may be used toward a graduate degree if later admitted, but this use if limited to 30% of the required hours in the degree.
 Graduate courses (600-level and above) taken as a post-baccalaureate student will be counted in the student’s overall graduate GPA.
 Any C+ grade or below may jeopardize the ability to enter into a degree program.

 Students under this classification have completed a bachelor’s degree and are graduate students.
 They are therefore governed by all Graduate College policies.
 Post-baccalaureate students must make satisfactory progress in graduate courses and any student receiving more than 9 hours of “C+” grade or below will not be allowed to enroll in further classes.